hrosette/PupperCoin_Crowdsale/README.md

  It is important to note that the `RefundableCrowdsale` constructor is called instead of the `RefundablePostDeliveryCrowdsale`contract because `RefundablePostDeliveryCrowdsale` inherits the `RefundableCrowdsale` constructor.

+ ## Testing the Crowdsale

+ 1. Connect to a test network such as Kovan or Ropsten
+ 2. Fund your account using a test faucet
+ 3. Compile `Crowdsale.sol` and deploy `PupperCoinSaleDeployer` from the contract dropdown menu.
+ 4. Under deploy, set name to "puppercoin", symbol as "pup", and goal to 300.
+ 4. Hit Transact and hit confirm on the Metamask popup.
+ 4. Under Deployed Contracts, copy the value given for token_address